robot-learning-freiburg/CoDEPS/README.md

 Additionally, ensure that the dataset path is set correctly in the corresponding config file, e.g., `cfg/train_cityscapes.yaml`.

+**Note:** We also provide the pretrained model weights at this link: https://drive.google.com/file/d/1KlIbYrzS6p8ymcuAJXy-DdHF8CqL2REc/view?usp=sharing

 ### Online Continual Learning

 To perform online continual learning, execute `scripts/adapt.sh`.
 Similar to the pretraining script, make sure to adapt all parameters before executing the script.